FullHuman/purgecss-docs/guides/razzle.md

 ## Options

 - only <br>
-  You can specify entrypoints to the `purgecss` with the option `only`:
+  You can specify entrypoints to the PurgeCSS with the option `only`:

   ```
   // razzle.config.js